Q: What is AWS Systems Manager?

 The Automation capability in Systems Manager simplifies the process of building and maintaining Amazon Machine Images (AMIs).
 This provides you a repeatable process to apply patches, application updates, and other changes to your AMIs.

-Q: Why should I use Parameter Store?
+Q: Why should I use AWS Systems Manager parameter store?

 Q: How do you store sensitive data?